-The Warring States Period marked a long period of conflict and war.
-Despite, or perhaps because of, all the turmoil, philosophy flourished as never before: the Hundred Schools of Thought, 諸子百家.
-It was the time of Confucius, Mencius, Lao Zi, Zhuang Zi, Mo Zi, the Legalists, the Naturalists; the list of renowned philosophers is long.
+The Warring States period marked a long era of conflict and war.
+Despite, or perhaps precisely because of, all the turmoil, philosophy flourished as never before: the Hundred Schools of Thought, 諸子百家.
+It was the time of Confucius, Mencius, Laozi, Zhuangzi, Mozi, the Legalists and the Naturalists.
+The list of renowned philosophers who lived during this period is long.

 Zhuang Zi, de Volledige Geschriften - Kristofer Schipper

-In Welcome To The New Warring States, Chinese author Hui Huang draws an analogy between the Warring States Period and the political situation in 2026.
+In Welcome To The New Warring States, Chinese writer Hui Huang draws an analogy between the Warring States Period and the political situation in 2026.

 This is not merely a moment of disruption.
 It marks a paradigmatic shift in global logic.
 The world is moving from a system of mediated stability toward one of open rivalry.
 To understand this moment, China’s own history offers a useful analogy.
 In the Spring and Autumn period (770 to 476 B.C.E.), warfare was ritualized, legitimacy symbolically upheld by the Zhou king.
 But as the old order weakened, the Warring States period (approximately 475 to 221 B.C.E.) emerged.
 It was a time of classic anarchy marked by intense competition, innovation, and systemic transformation.
 Legalism, meritocracy, military standardization and bureaucratic statecraft all took shape in this crucible.
 The end of ritual was also the beginning of modern governance.